Stock Chart Technical Analysis

 Longer term periods can be used to reduce whipsaws but this will tend to reduce the number of buy and sell signals the averages generate.

 The time period for the moving average varies but Mr. Bollinger recommends 10 days for short term traders, 20 days for intermediate term and 50 days for long term trading.
+The standard deviation is typically set to 2.
+Smaller number will give narrower band which let to prices touch the band more often.

 is a tool used to measure trends and consists of a straight line drawn through the prices using the least squares method to plot the line.
 Two parallel lines are drawn equidistant above and below the linear regression line and these lines act as support and resistance.
 The space between the parallel lines is where equilibrium exists and if stock price moves to one of the channels prices will usually move back to center or the opposite channel line while a significant penetration of either line on volume, would indicate a breakout is occurring.

-or Moving Average Convergence/Divergence is a technical indicator created by George Appel that uses three moving average to gauge the intensity of public sentiment.
+or Moving Average Convergence/Divergence is a technical indicator that uses three moving average to gauge the intensity of public sentiment.
 RealtimeStockquote.com uses 12, 25 and 9 as our default settings but users are encouraged to experiment with other settings that may more closely reflect their investment style and market conditions and those settings can be saved by the user.
 MACD is calculated by subtracting a 25 period exponential moving average from a 12 period EMA.
 A Trigger line is then calculated by using a 9 period EMA of the MACD and as in all of our technical indicators periods can be weeks, days or even 1 minute intervals.

 We take pride in clean, crisp, large, easy to read charts and accordingly we have adopted the method of displaying the MACD value as a red histogram and the signal line as a blue line opposed to other charting services that have lines running all over the page but convey no more meaning or information.